 We try and pay all invoices, less our service fee, within 72 hours after we receive them.
 In rare cases, it may take up to 7 days.

 No. JFM pays your invoices directly.
 The invoice is then placed on the client’s account and they are sent a copy.
 The invoice will appear on their next statement for payment.

 We generally recommend that you send them to us and allow us to send them a copy to avoid confusion.
-However, feel free to work as you feel comfortable.
+However, if you would like to CC them when you send us the invoice, feel free to do so.

 No. JFM only pay invoices for work that is completed by you.
 All money that you receive is for payment of invoices presented.
 As such, there is no need for trust accounting with JFM clients.

 When you initiate the credit process via the JFM Attorney Portal, we ask that you estimate the amount for the entire engagement as well as the type of case.
 If we are able to approve the client, they will be approved for the entire engagement amount.
 Since the line is only used when you present JFM with an invoice for work done, the client does not have to worry about making any payments, including interest payments, to get things started.